The Gold IRA,

 What this engagement looks like.

-- How is the Reserve IRA different from Augusta, Goldco, Birch, or American Hartford?
+- How is the Reserve IRA different from the firms that advertise nationally?

 - What is the minimum?
 Can I roll a $50,000 IRA?

 - The Reserve IRA minimum is $100,000 at this stage.
-The economics of an engagement at this standard — eight-section brief reviewed by a founding partner, named refiner sourcing, allocated-and-segregated Brinks custody, no commissioned revenue path — do not work below that floor.
+The economics of an engagement at this standard — brief reviewed by a founding partner, named refiner sourcing, allocated-and-segregated Brinks custody, no commissioned revenue path — do not work below that floor.
 Retail operators can take $10,000–$50,000 rollovers because their revenue model runs through numismatic premium capture, not engagement economics.
 The Office is not a retail operator.

 - Which self-directed IRA custodian does the Office work with?

 - The Office works with a nationally recognized, industry-leading IRS-approved self-directed custodian and names the specific firm in the brief for each engagement.
 The custodian performs administrative functions — account opening, rollover paperwork, IRS reporting — and does not hold any discretion over the metal itself.
-The fiduciary commitment to the architecture is the Office’s, not the custodian’s.
+The operational commitment to the architecture is the Office's, not the custodian's.

 - What product is held inside the Reserve IRA?